 2. Easy way to keep stakeholders informed.

 There is no substitute for the occasional in-person or virtual status review.
-However, roadmapping software has another key benefit in providing automated update notifications.
-Whether it’s a task marked completed, a new item added to the docket, or a tweak of the schedule, those who want to know can receive updates via email Slack, or other asynchronous collaboration tools.
+However, roadmapping software has another crucial benefit in providing automated update notifications.
+Whether it’s a task marked completed, a new item added to the docket, or a tweak of the schedule, those who want to know can receive updates via email, Slack, or other asynchronous collaboration tools.